pagopa/io-app/ts/components/core/pictograms/README.md

 - **Sections**: `PictogramSection…`

 ## Add a new pictogram
+First of all, follow the instructions stated in the main README (`Vector graphics` section).

 If you want to add a new pictogram in the `General` set, open the `Pictogram.tsx` file and import the React component:
 ```jsx
 […]